 Do I need to submit any additional information as an international student?

-We require TOEFL scores for international students whose university’s language of instruction is not English.
+We require TOEFL or IELTS test scores for international students whose university’s language of instruction is not English.

 Is it possible to defer my admissions?

 Yes, students are welcome to defer their admissions by one year.